xiaol/DP_GCN_Patent/README.md

 # DP_GCN_Patent
-source code for the paper : "A Dependency Parsing and Graph Convolutional Networks based  Approach to Keyword Extraction with Application for Patent Data"
+source code and data for the paper : "A Dependency Parsing and Graph Convolutional Networks based  Approach to Keyword Extraction with Application for Patent Data"

-xiao2007liu@Gamil.com
+xiao2007liu at Gamil.com